 Regular application of juices from the seeds and peel of this plant is said to relieve itching and keep the scalp moist so that flaking and drying cannot occur.

 Rosemary (Rosmarinus officinalis)

-Rosemary is very popular herb when it comes to fighting dandruff.
-It is used in many commercially available tonics, shampoos and lotions for scalp care, and is even included in many hair growth products.
+Rosemary is a very popular herb when it comes to fighting dandruff.
+It is used in many commercially available tonics, shampoos, and lotions for scalp care, and is even included in many hair growth products.